Peter Düttmann: World War II

 Following completion of flight and fighter pilot training, Düttmann joined 5.
 Staffel (5th squadron), Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on 7 May 1943.
 At the time, this squadron led by Leutnant Helmut Haberda who was killed in action on 8 May.
 Command of 5.
 Staffel was then temporarily given to Leutnant Josef Zwernemann who passed on command to Oberleutnant Wilhelm Batz on 26 May.
 The squadron was subordinated to II.
 Gruppe (2nd group) of JG 52 under the command of Hauptmann Helmut Kühle.
 II.
 Gruppe was based at Anapa and was fighting in the Battle of the Caucasus on the Eastern Front.
 Düttmann served with the same unit until the end of the war and soon became one of their most successful pilots, flying with Heinz Ewald and Heinz Sachsenberg.
 He claimed his first aerial victory on 21 May 1943 over a Polikarpov Po-2, also known as a U-2, in the vicinity of Krasnodar.
-He downed another 24 by the end of the year.

 On 11 July 1943, Düttmann ditched his Bf 109 G-4 southeast of Anapa in the Black Sea after being hit by return fire form a formation of Douglas Boston medium bombers.
 In the early hours of 26 July, 15 Ilyushin Il-2 ground-attack aircraft, escorted by Yakovlev Yak-1 fighter aircraft, headed for German shipping off of Anapa.
 The Soviet flight was intercepted over sea and scattered.
 During this engagement, German pilots claimed ten aerial victories, five Il-2s and five Yak-1s, including an Il-2 and Yak-1 shot down by Düttmann.
 One of the aerial victories claimed by Düttmann was also 5.
 Staffel's 500th aerial victory to date.
+On 6 August, Düttmann was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse).